hbmorrison/qmk_users_hbmorrison/readme.md

 The pairs of unshifted and shifted symbols that would normally appear clustered on the right side of a UK ISO keyboard are on the right symbol layer.

+Note that the `/` key is available on the bottom right pinky key in the right symbol layer.

 ![Left Symbol Layer](assets/lsym.png)

 The left symbol layer gathers the brackets, braces and parentheses.
 The backslash and pipe symbols appear on the left, echoing where that key appears on a UK ISO keyboard.

+Note that the `Z` key is available on the bottom left pinky key in the left symbol layer.

 ## Navigation Layer